 (3) The school will convene an annual meeting, at a convenient time, to which all parents of participating children shall be invited and encouraged to attend, to inform parents of their school's participation under this part and to explain the requirements of this part, and the right of the parents to be involved.

-The annual meeting is held in conjunction with the school orientation at the beginning of the school year.
-Parents and students are encouraged to attend.
-Evidence of these meetings include agendas and attendance rosters.
+The annual meeting takes place before the school orientation at the start of the school year.
+Both parents and students are encouraged to participate.
+Documentation of these meetings includes agendas and attendance records.

 (4) The school offers a flexible number of meetings, such as meetings in the morning or evening, and may provide, with funds provided under this part, transportation, child care, or home visits, as such services relate to parental involvement.

-(6) The school provides parents of participating children timely information about programs under Title I.
+(6) The school provides parents of participating children timely information about Title I programs.

 (7) The school provides parents of participating children a description and explanation of the curriculum in use at the school, the forms of academic assessment used to measure student progress, and the proficiency levels students are expected to meet.

-The following are ways that curriculum and assessment are communicated to our families:
+The following methods are used to communicate curriculum and assessment information to our families:

 (8) Per parent request- opportunities for regular meetings to formulate suggestions and to participate, as appropriate, in decisions relating to the education of their children, and respond to any suggestions as soon as practically possible.

-(9) A process is in place to submit parent comments on the school-wide program (SIP) if it is not satisfactory to the parents when the school makes the plan available to the district/LEA.
-(10) A parent-school-student compact is jointly developed with parents and describes the responsibilities of each stakeholder as required by ESSA Sec.
-1116.
+(9) A process is in place to submit parent comments on the school wide program (SIP) if it is not satisfactory to the parents when the school makes the plan available to the district/LEA.

 Parent feedback is always welcome at Pigeon Forge Intermediate School.
 Parent representatives from the Parent Teacher Organization provide input.
 Members meet periodically throughout the school year.
 Family and community members can submit comments via a link on the school-wide program on the district’s website.

-(10) A parent-school-student compact is jointly developed with parents and describes the responsibilities of each stakeholder as required by ESSA Sec.
+(10) A parent school compact is jointly developed with parents and describes the responsibilities of each stakeholder as required by ESSA Sec.
 1116.

 (11) Building capacity for involvement- Assistance is provided to parents in understanding topics such as the State’s academic content standards, State student academic achievement standards, State and local academic assessments, and how to monitor a child’s progress and work with educators to improve student achievement.